 Be aware!

-• Like wasps, butterflies and other insects, wild bees must not be killed.
+- Like wasps, butterflies and other insects, wild bees must not be killed.
 But there are rare exceptions.
 You’ll find more about it here.
 The fact that you are not allowed to kill bees is stipulated in the Bundesnaturschutzgesetz (Federal Nature Conservation Act (BNatSchG)).
-It also says that such behavior constitutes an administrative offense and can result in a fine of up to 10,000 euros (maximum limit).
+It also says that such behaviour constitutes an administrative offence and can result in a fine of up to 10,000 euros (maximum limit).
 The amount of the penalty must always be determined for each individual case.
-It could also be a criminal offense.
+It could also be a criminal offence.
 This is the case if it belongs to a strictly protected bee species.
 As mentioned there are rare exceptions.

 Related content